LiniovasDovydas/tmdb-typescript-wrapper/README.md

 // tmdb will expose all the methods from the TMDb API const tmdb = createTMDbInstance({ apiKey: "YOUR_TMDB_KEY" });

-// to get methods for authorized session const authTMDb = tmdb.authorizedSession({ username: "", password: "" });
+// to get authorized session methods and session id for independent requests const authTMDb = tmdb.authorizedSession({ username: "", password: "" });

-// to get methods for guest session const guestTMDb = tmdb.guestSession();
+// to get guest session methods and session id for independent requests const guestTMDb = tmdb.guestSession();
 ```